China stocks, yuan gain as investors cheer Year of the Horse, US tariff ruling | Headlines

 "I see it as positive to China," said Wang Zhuo, partner of Shanghai Zhuozhu Investment Management.
 It could lead to lower tax on Chinese goods, and also "represents a check on Trump's tariff abuse," he said, adding China's onshore stocks are less vulnerable to U.S. market volatility.

-China's blue-chip CSI300 Index rose 1.3% by the lunch break, while the Shanghai Composite Index advanced 1.2%.
-Hong Kong's Hang Seng Index fell 2% following Monday's 2.5% jump.
+China's blue-chip CSI300 Index closed up 1% while the Shanghai Composite Index advanced 0.9%.
+Hong Kong's Hang Seng Index fell nearly 2%.
+Onshore yuan hit 6.8888 per dollar in afternoon trading, the strongest level since May 4, 2023.

 China's Lunar New Year holiday began on February 15, to celebrate the start of the Year of the Horse.
 Markets resumed trading on Tuesday.
 LOWER TARIFFS ON CHINA

 Chinese investors bought into export-related stocks as analysts expect the U.S. tariffs rejig will lead to lower rates for China, and could weaken Trump's hand in trade talks with Beijing.
-The CSI Consumer Electronics Index jumped 2.4% while an index tracking machinery stocks gained 2%.
+The CSI Consumer Electronics Index jumped nearly 2% while an index tracking machinery stocks gained 1.8%.

 "Generally speaking, tariff on China will come down," Deng Lijun, strategist at Huajin Securities said in a roadshow.
-Appetite for risk has also been improving amid easing Sino-U.S. tensions and ahead of the upcoming Chinese parliamentary meeting in early March, he said.
+Appetite for risk has also been improving amid easing Sino-U.S. tensions and ahead of China's annual parliamentary meeting in early March, he said.

-In the currency market, the onshore yuan hit its strongest level against the dollar since May 2023 on Tuesday, changing hands at 6.8963 per dollar around midday.
+In the currency market, the onshore yuan extended its rally amid signs of elevated forex inflows following a record current account surplus in the fourth quarter.
 Analysts expect lower U.S. tariffs to bolster already-strong Chinese exports, underpinning the Chinese currency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)